-Click Speed Test is the most reliable way to check how fast you can click.
-We designed this simple tool on the basis of the Kohi Click Test.
-It is actually a click counter that shows how many clicks per second, or in 5 seconds, 10 seconds, 60 seconds and 100 seconds you can do.
+Click Speed Test, aka click test, is the most reliable way to check how fast can you click.
+We designed this simple tool based on the Kohi Click Test.
+It is actually a click counter that shows how many clicks per second, or in 5 seconds, 10 seconds, 60 seconds, and 100 seconds you can do.

 So what are you waiting for?
 Check your click speed with our CPS tester now!

-To test your click speed, follow five easy steps mentioned below.
+To test your click speed using CPS checker, follow the five easy steps mentioned below.

-- Click on the ‘Click Here’ button to begin the click speed test also known as CPS test.
+- Click on the ‘Click Here’ button to begin the click speed test known as the right click CPS test.

 - The timer and click counter will appear as soon you click the Start button.

 - Keep clicking as fast as you can until the timer is complete.